Renegade (Big Red Machine song): Background and release

 American singer-songwriter Taylor Swift collaborated with Aaron Dessner, the guitarist of American indie rock band the National, and Justin Vernon, the vocalist of Bon Iver, on her eighth and ninth studio albums released in 2020, Folklore and Evermore, respectively.
 In a December 2020 interview for Rolling Stone, Dessner said that Swift had been writing songs for the upcoming project of Big Red Machine, a band consisting of Dessner and Vernon; two of those songs, "Dorothea" and "Closure", ended up appearing on the track-listing of Evermore instead.
 Dessner further produced two tracks on Swift's 2021 re-recording, Fearless (Taylor's Version).
-Two songs—"Renegade" and "Birch"—were recorded by Swift for Big Red Machine, at her Los Angeles home studio, Kitty Committee, in the week ending March 19, 2021, the same week Swift and Dessner had won Album of the Year for Folklore at the 63rd Annual Grammy Awards.
+"Renegade" was recorded by him and Swift for Big Red Machine at her Los Angeles home studio, Kitty Committee, in the week ending March 19, 2021, the same week they had won Album of the Year for Folklore at the 63rd Annual Grammy Awards.
 Vernon recorded additional vocals at his studio, April Base.

 On April 13, 2021, Vernon previewed new music on his Instagram account, in which he shared a brief clip of a forthcoming collaboration with Swift, saying "that's the awesome Taylor one.
 I think this should be the single".
 On June 27, 2021, a cryptic teaser was posted to Big Red Machine's social media.
 It depicted videos of Vernon and Dessner, and shots of Swift's penning lyrics.
-On June 29, 2021, the band revealed their second studio album, How Long Do You Think It's Gonna Last?, its release date, cover artwork and track listing; "Birch" and "Renegade" placed fourth and fifth in the list, respectively, featuring Swift's vocals on both.
+On June 29, 2021, the band revealed their second studio album, How Long Do You Think It's Gonna Last?, its release date, cover artwork and track listing; "Birch"—another Swift collaboration on the album—and "Renegade" placed fourth and fifth in the list, respectively, featuring Swift's vocals on both.
 "Latter Days" featuring Anaïs Mitchell was released as the lead single on the same day, followed by "The Ghost of Cincinnati" on the next day.
 "Renegade" was released as the next single on July 2, 2021, impacting U.S. adult album alternative radio on the same day.
 Another teaser was posted to the band's social media on July 1, 2021, a 14-second long snippet with Swift's vocals, captioned with a link to a YouTube video that premiered at midnight EDT, the lyric video of "Renegade" directed by Michael Brown.
 "Renegade" was serviced to the U.S. adult contemporary radio as well, on July 12, 2021.
 On August 17, a pop version of the song was released.